TOURISM INFRASTRUCTURES

 Comments

-The totals reported in the tables may reflect minor differences due to rounding adjustments.
+The totals reported in the tables may show slight differences due to rounding.

-The total capacity of accommodation facilities at the national level increased in 2023, compared to the previous year, by 2.2% in the number of establishments and 0.1% in the number of beds (Table 1).
+National accommodation capacity increases in 2024 compared to the previous year, both in terms of the number of establishments (15.6%) and bed spaces (5.6%) (Table 1).

 Data